nicongamu/Gpt3-sexbot-discord/README.md

 OPENAI_API_KEY=your_api_key_here
 DISCORD_TOKEN=your_discord_bot_token
 ```
-For `freebot.py` you needs discord token and hugging face access token
+For `freebot.py` you needs discord token (THE BOT NEEDS TO HAVE ALL THE INTENTS) and hugging face access token
 ```
 HUGGING_FACE_API=your_hf_access_token
 DISCORD_TOKEN=your_discord_bot_token